lipemat/advanced-sidebar-menu/readme.txt

 = How do you get the categories to display on single post pages? =

-There is a checkbox in the widget options that will display the same structure for the categories the post is in.
+The Categories Menu widget contains a "Display categories on single posts" checkbox, which will display the category menus based on the categories the current post is assigned to.

-= How do you edit the output or built in css? =

-Create a folder in your child theme named "advanced-sidebar-menu" copy any of the files from the "views" folder into the folder you just created.
-You may edit the files to change the output or css.
-You must have the option checked to use the built in CSS (in the widget) to be able to edit the css file in this way.

 = Does the menu change for each page you are on? =

 Yes.
-Based on whatever page, post, or category you are on, the menu will change automatically to display the current parents and children.
+Based on whatever page, post or category you are on, the menu will change automatically to display the current parents and children.

 == Changelog ==